Car-free holidays in The Lake DistrictCumbria

 • From Keswick, you can take a bus to Whinlatter Forest, the only true mountain forest in England.
 Just follow Good Journey’s directions.

 • For a great base in Penrith with a popular restaurant and swimming pool, check out the North Lakes hotel and spa, just ten minutes’ walk from the station.
-Or if you’d rather be based in the fell-ringed towns further west, YHA Keswick is close to the bus stop for the X4/X5 from Penrith and was nicely refurbished after storms and floods in 2015.
+Or if you’d rather be based in the fell-ringed towns further west, YHA Keswick is close to the bus stop for the X4/X5 from Penrith.

 1. Ravenglass

 Surrounded by salt marsh where the wide River Esk meets the sea, Ravenglass is a totally different kind of Lake District base.
 Sixteen million visitors a year arrive in Cumbria’s crowded hotspots, but the long sandy coast is often overlooked and full of hidden gems.
-Ravenglass is part of the UNESCO-listed Lake District landscape and the national park and it’s also part of the World Heritage site that includes Hadrian’s Wall: Frontiers of the Roman Empire.
+Ravenglass is part of the UNESCO-listed Lake District landscape and the national park.
+It’s also part of the World Heritage site that includes Hadrian’s Wall: Frontiers of the Roman Empire.

 • Change trains in Lancaster or Carlisle to take the slower coastal railway that meanders past green crags, foggy marshland, shining sands and looming fells.